olivierbussier/frontend/README.md

 # Repository for the 13th prject of Openclassroom react front-end learning

-im of this project is to :
+The aim of this project is to :
 - validate users authentication management using redux & API
 - validate the construction of api's to answer specific needs